-Canon 1Ds Mark III versus Canon 200D
+Canon 1Ds Mark III vs 200D

-The Canon EOS-1Ds Mark III and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2007 and June 2017.
+The Canon EOS-1Ds Mark III and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were announced, respectively, in August 2007 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-C (200D) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 200D provides 24 MP.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 200D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is considerably smaller (53 percent) than the Canon 1Ds Mark III.
 Moreover, the 200D is substantially lighter (67 percent) than the 1Ds Mark III.
 It is worth mentioning in this context that the 1Ds Mark III is splash and dust resistant, while the 200D does not feature any corresponding weather-sealing.